Logo CG

 This work has been funded by the German Science Foundation, DFG MA2555/4-1

-The research project is funded by the German Science Foundation, DFG MA2555/8-1.
+This research project is partially funded by the German Science Foundation DFG.

 This project focuses on using electroencephalography (EEG) to analyze the human visual process.
 Human visual perception is becoming increasingly important in the analyses of rendering methods, animation results, interface design, and visualization techniques.
 Our work uses EEG data to provide concrete feedback on the perception of rendered videos and images as opposed to user studies that just capture the user's response.
 Our results so far are very promising.
 Not only have we been able to detect a reaction to artifacts in the EEG data, but we have also been able to differentiate between artifacts based on the EEG response.